slalom-saa/fit-stacks/docs/rules/solution.md

 The following projects are from the Slalom Rentals: Add Product walkthrough.

 ### Console Host
-The **Slalom.Rentals.ConsoleHost** is used to make direct calls to endpoints and to host the Web API.
+The **Slalom.Rentals.ConsoleHost** is used to make direct calls to solution logic and to host the Web API.

 ### Core Logic